Samuel04-png/loansage/FIREBASE_SETUP.md

-# Firebase Setup Guide for LoanSage
+# Firebase Setup Guide for TengaLoans

-This guide will walk you through setting up Firebase for your LoanSage project.
+This guide will walk you through setting up Firebase for your TengaLoans project.

 ## 📋 Prerequisites